You-Gao/Blog/_work/2024-10-15-retinal-variables.md

 ## Structuring Information Aspects

+> How can we map retinal variables with informational variables to construct an experience,
+to illicit spatial-temporal-visual-causal intuitions and insights?

 The fundamental question of the course is posed: How can we map retinal variables with informational variables to construct an experience, to illicit spatial-temporal-visual-causal intuitions and insights?
 Through this we are introduced to InkScape, Observable, and essentially the "engineering"/technological aspects of the course.